-We know it’s not always easy to visit a new church.
-That’s why we want to make you feel as welcome as each of us felt the first time we came to worship here.
+We want to make you feel as welcome as each of us felt the first time we came to worship at the First Congregational Church of Darien.
 In order to make your experience as comfortable as possible, we are providing answers to the questions most often asked by first time visitors.
-We hope this information will make it easier for you to join us for Sunday services at The First Congregational Church of Darien, UCC.
+We hope this information will make it easier for you to join us for Sunday services, and take part in the life of our community!

 What kind of church are we?